memfault/interrupt/_drafts/platformio.md

 ### Unit Tests

-Regular readers of Interrupt will know that we are [big fans of unit testing XXX TODO]().
+Regular readers of Interrupt will know that we are [big fans of unit testing]({% post_url 2019-10-08-unit-testing-basics %}).
 PlatformIO has built in supports for running tests on your host or on target.

 For a simple example, consider this trivial library: